KUAM-TV: History

 KUAM was Guam's first television station, signing on August 5, 1956 (initially intended to open on July 15), on analog channel 8.
-It carried programming from all three networks, but has always been a primary NBC affiliate.
+It carried programming from all three networks, but has always been a primary NBC affiliate, having signed up for the network in May.
+The KUAM radio and TV stations were damaged by a typhoon on November 10-11, 1962; the TV station took two weeks to repair and resumed telecasts on November 25.
+From 1964, KUAM signed affiliation agreements with ABC and CBS.
 As of 1967, Guam had 30,000 television sets.
 KUAM began its first broadcast in color in 1970.
 When Fox debuted in 1986, they carried its lineup as well.
 For a time, this made KUAM one of the few stations to be affiliated with all four major networks.

 Despite being affiliated with all four networks, KUAM was hindered by the fact that Guam was a day ahead of the U.S. mainland and that most shows, especially those from the network, were sent via air and/or mail, which meant that viewers would have to wait from a period of two weeks to a month to see any of the offerings.
 When it was not showing any network fare it featured local in-house programming, syndicated shows and films (mostly travel or cultural) to make up the difference.
+Since KUAM practiced cherry-picking, certain shows from the networks were picked out.
+In late 1971, a scandal erupted between Marianas Communications System Inc., owner of Guam Cable TV, and the CBS network, which had an agreement stipulating the license of certain CBS shows not carried by KUAM, such as Gunsmoke, My Three Sons, You Are There, Hawaii Five-O and Cimarron Strip.

 KUAM-TV and KUAM radio were originally owned by Harry S. Engel, a former owner-manager of radio station KVEN in Ventura, California, with Adam Young International as the stations' representative.
-Two enterprising mainlanders, H. Scott Kilgore and Sam Rubin, formed the Pacific Broadcasting Corporation and bought the KUAM stations in 1964; the company changed its name to Pacific Telestations, Inc. in the 1970s.
+Two enterprising mainlanders, H. Scott Kilgore and Sam Rubin, formed the Pacific Broadcasting Corporation and bought the KUAM stations in 1964; the company changed its name to Pacific Telestations, Inc. in the 1970s and took full control on September 16, 1977.
+Under new ownership, as well as loans from Citibank, the station would invest $100,000 in new towers and $250,000 in new equipment for the next five years.
+Engel defected to educational station KGTF in 1975 (KUAM-TV's first competitor) and later worked in Australia, Africa and Hawaii before his death on June 25, 1983.